 Notwithstanding the above, the future impact of COVID-19 on the Group's operations and its financial performance depends on several factors that are outside the Group's control.
-Factors include, but are not limited to, the future developments of the pandemic, the extent and duration of measures imposed or recommended by authorities, economy performance, oil prices, and changes in consumers' disposable income and spending patterns.
+Factors include, but are not limited to, the future developments of the pandemic and coronavirus variants, vaccination coverage, the extent and duration of measures imposed or recommended by authorities, economy performance, oil prices, and changes in consumers' disposable income and spending patterns.
 Such impact could affect traffic to showrooms which would adversely affect sales and profits, and there could be material adjustments to the financial statements in subsequent periods.

-One of the economic measures taken by the Saudi Government to support the Kingdom's finances affected by the pandemic was increasing VAT rate from 5% to 15% from July 1, 2020.
-While this resulted in a sales surge in the last few days of the current reporting period, and accordingly contributed to a decline in the inventory end-of-period balance, but it has been seen subsequently to negatively affect, and expected to continue affecting for a period of time, the consumer spending on the Group's products, and accordingly the Group's operational and financial performance will likely be negatively affected.
+One of the economic measures taken by the Saudi Government to support the Kingdom's finances affected by the pandemic was increasing VAT rate from 5% to 15% from July 1, 2020, which had caused a remarkable sales surge in the last few days of the reporting period ended June 30, 2020 just before the VAT rate increase.
+Since most of the Group's customers are end consumers who ultimately bear VAT burden, the VAT rate increase has been seen to have a negative impact on sales following the implementation of the increase and is still seen so, however deemed to be immaterial.